 Male Vocalists: James Brown, Joe Cocker, Salif Keita, Johnny Cash, Peter Gabriel, Otis Redding & Van Morrison.

-Songwriters: Steve Earle, Joni Mitchell, Robbie Robertson, Ian Anderson, Bob Dylan & Lennon-McCartney.
+Songwriters: Steve Earle, Joni Mitchell, Robbie Robertson, Ian Anderson & Lennon-McCartney.

 In the Business World